-Key Stage 1 is related to Reception through to year 2, this can represent some challenges to staff as they maybe teaching different levels within a class.
+Key Stage 1 is related to Reception through to year 2.

 In English, during key stage 1 pupils learn to speak confidently and listen to what others have to say.
 They begin to read and write independently and with enthusiasm.
 They use language to explore their own experiences and imaginary worlds.

 Speaking and listening: during key stage 1 pupils learn to speak clearly, thinking about the needs of their listeners.
 They work in small groups and as a class, joining in discussions and making relevant points.
 They also learn how to listen carefully to what other people are saying, so that they can remember the main points.
 They learn to use language in imaginative ways and express their ideas and feelings when working in role and in drama activities.
 [Top]

 Pupils develop their knowledge and understanding of mathematics through practical activity, exploration and discussion.
 They learn to count, read, write and order numbers to 100 and beyond.
 They develop a range of mental calculation skills and use these confidently in different settings.
 They learn about shape and space through practical activity which builds on their understanding of their immediate environment.
 They begin to grasp mathematical language, using it to talk about their methods and explain their reasoning when solving problems.

 The mathematics programmes of study and the National Numeracy Strategy Framework for teaching mathematics are fully aligned.
 The Framework provides a detailed basis for implementing the statutory requirements of the programme of study for key stage 1 in mathematics.